krishna-suwal/covid19-tracker/readme.txt

 = Can I contribute? =

 Sure you can.
-Here's the GitHub [main repository](https://github.com/krishna-suwal/covid19-tracker) and [submodule](https://github.com/krishna-suwal/dynamic-calculator-frontend/)
+Here's the GitHub [repository](https://github.com/krishna-suwal/covid19-tracker).
+Go ahead and create some PRs :)

 == Changelog ==